toptensoftware/JsonKit/readme.md

 ### IJsonWriter

-The IJsonWriter interface writes to the Json output stream:
+The IJsonWriter interface writes to the JSON output stream:

     public interface IJsonWriter
     {